 - Support: What happens after launch — is there a maintenance plan, and a real person to call?
 The cheap build with no support is the expensive one a year later.

 It is the same standard we hold ourselves to.
-Ijjad has shipped 20+ government and enterprise digital products — including a national-scale design system across 10+ Saudi ministries — and we bring that engineering discipline to SME and founder budgets across Jordan.
-The full founder bio sits at /about/karam-abdalqader, and you can self-estimate a scope with our free website scope estimator.
+Ijjad reports work on 20+ government and enterprise digital products, including design-system reuse across 10+ Saudi ministries; supporting project and deployment records are private.
+The full founder bio sits at /about/karam-abdalqader, and the free website scope planner helps organize requirements without producing a public price.

 Where this guide might be biased